Unchained, Part 5: How to Stop A Pornography Addiction

 For the longest time, I’d binge porn and then, caught in regret and despair, I’d tell myself I’d never do it again.

 Though, deep down, I knew that I likely would.
+How could I let go of this awesome, endless flow of women?

 Your mind knows when you’re full of shit.